-Those transfer students looking to fulfill the FWR through the portfolio review process should submit a portfolio of their writing along with a reflective cover letter to Devin Donovan by Aug.
-1, 2020 with “Portfolio Review” as the subject of the email.
-For more information on the materials required, email Devin Donovan (firstname.lastname@example.org).
-Portfolios received after the August deadline will be considered in early October for spring exemption.
+Those transfer students looking to fulfill the FWR through the portfolio review process should submit a portfolio of their writing along with a reflective cover letter to Dylan Kellum by July 19th, 2024 with “Portfolio Review” as the subject of the email.
+For more information on the materials required, email Dylan Kellum (firstname.lastname@example.org).
+Portfolios received after the July deadline and before September 27th will be considered in early October for spring exemption.

 The Second Writing Requirement